meta-erlang/meta-erlang.github.io/blog/2025-01-26/index.md

 of previous blog post called
 [fwup for A/B image upgrades on QEMU machines with fwup, part II](/blog/2024/12/20/index/).

-## What is Nerves Cloud
+## What is NervesCloud

-[Nerves Cloud](https://nervescloud.com/) is an instance of [Nerves Hub](https://github.com/nerves-hub) based on cloud.
-It could be considered Nerves Cloud as a SaaS for Nerves Hub.
-In that way, instead you having to install and manage your own instance of Nerves Hub for [Nerves devices](https://nerves-project.org/) management, Nerves Cloud takes care of all the infrastructure and provides to you the benefits without worry with details.
+[NervesCloud](https://nervescloud.com/) is an instance of [NervesHub](https://github.com/nerves-hub) based on cloud.
+It could be considered NervesCloud as a SaaS for NervesHub.
+In that way, instead you having to install and manage your own instance of NervesHub for [Nerves devices](https://nerves-project.org/) management, NervesCloud takes care of all the infrastructure and provides to you the benefits without worry with details.

-In this demonstration, we will use Nerves Cloud with a development account called _Experiments_.
-As Nerves Cloud is a multi-tenant system, anyone can have an account for real or development purposes.
+In this demonstration, we will use NervesCloud with a development account called _Experiments_.
+As NervesCloud is a multi-tenant system, anyone can have an account for real or development purposes.

 :::note

-It's not part of this demonstration how to setup a Nerves Cloud account.
-However, I would like to say thank you to Nerves Cloud team to take care of these details.
+It's not part of this demonstration how to setup a NervesCloud account.
+However, I would like to say thank you to NervesCloud team to take care of these details.

 :::

 ### Preparing a key pair for firmware signing

-Nerves Cloud works with signed firmware images files.
-It's mandatory to signed these images before uploading into Nerves Cloud.
+NervesCloud works with signed firmware images files.
+It's mandatory to signed these images before uploading into NervesCloud.

 :::note